 If You're Feeling Stuck, Try This 5-Minute Exercise

-Coronavirus is shifting so much of our days, routines, and habits.
+Coronavirus has shifted so much of our days, routines, and habits—even two years after initial lockdowns.

 But sometimes, building some structure into your day can help you cope with the unpredictability of the world.